radybsb/CSS_BTSP_personal_project/README.md

 # CSS_BTSP_personal_project

-A made-up hotel's webpage using HTML, CSS and Bootstrap
+A made-up hotel's webpage using HTML, CSS and Bootstrap I worked in order to get some experience.